GumiiShark/MegumiPortfolio/README.md

 ## Sea Turtle Rehabilitation:
-Sea Turtle Rehabilitation Protocol for the Sound of Jura Developed a sea turtle rehabilitation protocol for the Sound of Jura including: floor plans for a rehabilitation facility, data compilation and analysis, unique identifying traits of species in the area, regional challenges, remediation/triage plans, common illnesses and how to treat them.",
+Sea Turtle Rehabilitation Protocol for the Sound of Jura Developed a sea turtle rehabilitation protocol for the Sound of Jura including: floor plans for a rehabilitation facility, data compilation and analysis, unique identifying traits of species in the area, regional challenges, remediation/triage plans, common illnesses and how to treat them.

 Sustainability Design, Enclosure Development, Project Management, Research, Ichthyology, Data Analysis, Public Speaking